rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 - If state (fields) needs to be maintained, an **abstract class** is preferred.

 ---
+## 54. Questions on Hibernate:
-## 54. What is Hibernate?
+1️⃣ Hibernate Basics – What is Hibernate?
 How does it work?
 Why is it better than JDBC?
 ### **What is Hibernate?**
 **Hibernate** is a **Java-based ORM (Object-Relational Mapping) framework** that simplifies database interactions by mapping Java objects to database tables.
 It eliminates the need for writing complex SQL queries and handles **database CRUD operations** efficiently.
 **Key Features of Hibernate:**
 - **ORM-Based**: Maps Java classes to database tables.
 - **HQL (Hibernate Query Language)**: Supports database-independent queries.
 - **Automatic Table Creation**: Generates tables based on Java entity classes.
 - **Caching**: Improves performance by reducing database hits.
 - **Lazy & Eager Loading**: Optimizes data fetching.
 - **Transaction Management**: Works seamlessly with JPA and Spring Boot.
 ### **How Does Hibernate Work?**
 1. **Configuration**
    - Uses `hibernate.cfg.xml` or `persistence.xml` (if using JPA).